 The 1,100-acre University of Maine campus is a lovely combination of old and new, with modern buildings and facilities interspersed with several buildings included in the National Register of Historic Places.
 It is located in Orono, an attractive town with a population of 10,000, and is about eight miles from Bangor, Maine’s third largest city.
-Located in the center of Maine’s recreational areas, Orono is an hour’s drive from Bar Harbor and the Maine coast, and two hours from several major ski areas, the wilderness area of Baxter State Park, and Mt.
+Located in the center of Maine’s recreational areas, Orono is an hour’s drive from stunning Acadia National Park and the town of Bar Harbor, as well as the Maine coast.
+Orono is two hours from several major ski areas, the wilderness area of Baxter State Park, and Mt.
 Katahdin.
-The cities of Boston, Montreal, and Quebec are within an easy drive.
-Below are pictures of staff or taken in their travels around Maine.
-See if you can find the live moose and guess where author Stephen King lives.
+Maine’s largest city, Portland, is just two hours away with a fantastic foodie scene (including a Trader Joe’s!) and a vibrant arts community.
+The cities of Boston, Montreal, and Quebec are within easy driving distance.
+The latter two cities give you a taste of Europe without an expensive transatlantic flight.

 For the sports minded, the University offers intercollegiate athletics, intramural sports and related club activities.
 A new football stadium and outside track has recently been completed, as well as an enclosed practice dome for all major sports.
-A modern indoor pool, an indoor ice arena, gymnasium facilities, and the newly refurbished “adventure center” are available to staff as well as students.
-Moreover, a state of the art Campus Recreation Complex/Fitness Center opened in the fall, 2007.
-Many of the staff have joined this center–others are still pondering joining.
+A modern indoor pool, an indoor ice arena, gymnasium facilities, an “adventure center” with a great climbing wall are available to staff as well as students.
+Moreover, a beautiful, state of the art Campus Recreation Complex/Fitness Center is very close to our center and all staff enjoy free membership there, and use it.

-Additional recreational activities in the surrounding area include camping, hiking, canoeing, fishing, downhill and cross country skiing, tobogganing and golf.
+Additional recreational activities in the surrounding area include camping, hiking, kayaking, canoeing, fishing, downhill and cross country skiing, tobogganing, and golf.
 A bike and cross country ski path begins adjacent to our building.
-The University participates in all the major sports with special community enthusiasm directed to its 1993 and 1999 national championship ice hockey team.
+The University participates in all the major sports with special community enthusiasm directed to its ice hockey team.